AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS_TimeSeries/DotNet/Try/README.md

-Building a Python client to make REST API calls to the SDS Service
+Building a DotNet client to make REST API calls to the SDS Service
 ==================================================================

 The sample code in this topic demonstrates how to invoke the OCS client library.
 By examining the code, you will see how to create an SdsType and SdsStream, and how to create, read, update, and delete values in SDS.
 You will also see the summaries value call, and how to do bulk streams calls.

-When working in .NET,
-it is recommended that you use the OCS Client Libraries metapackage, OSIsoft.OCSClients.
+When working in .NET, it is recommended that you use the OCS Client Libraries metapackage, OSIsoft.OCSClients.
 The metapackage is a NuGet package available from https://api.nuget.org/v3/index.json.
 The libraries offer a framework of classes that make client development easier.

 [SDS documentation](https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html)